K-devries/super-duper-potato/README.md

 # super-duper-potato
-This is a test repository
+This is a test repository.
+Im a student trying to learn Git.